Mordecai Ezekiel

 Mordecai Joseph Brill Ezekiel (May 10, 1899 – October 31, 1974) was an American agrarian economist who worked for the United States government and the United Nations Food and Agriculture Organization (FAO).
 He was a "New Deal economic advisor" who shaped much of the President Franklin D. Roosevelt's agricultural policy.

-Education

-Graduated in 1918 from the Maryland Agricultural College with a Bachelor of Science degree in agriculture.

-Graduated in 1923 from the University of Minnesota with a Master of Science degree.

-Graduated in 1926 from the Robert Brookings Graduate School of Economics and Government with a PhD in economics.

-Traveled abroad as a Guggenheim Fellow from 1930 to 1931.

 Career

 He is credited with formulating the details of what was to become the Agriculture Adjustment Administration, and helped prepare a draft of the Agricultural Adjustment Act.
-After the 1932 presidential election, he also met with President-elect Franklin Roosevelt, Rexford Tugwell, M. L. Wilson, and Henry Morgenthau, Jr., to discuss the farm policy of the new administration.
+After the 1932 presidential election, he also met with President-elect Franklin Roosevelt, Rexford Tugwell, M. L. Wilson, and Henry Morgenthau Jr., to discuss the farm policy of the new administration.